Detharon/Blitzkrieg/README.md

 ## Known issues

 - Running all turns and then running a new game does not stop the previous game from running
+- The region selection flickers when the AIs are playing

 ## Planned features